Writer Laura Stimson shares her thoughts on getting started and talks with authors and agents about taking those first steps.

 This is part of our Early Career Writers’ Resources pack Beginnings, made possible by Arts Council England.
 Discover more here →

 Although most writing advice steers you toward knowing your characters, planning your story and understanding the themes before you begin, in reality, starting a new writing project can be more nuanced.
 You might meet a character in a dream, or get the idea reading a newspaper.
 You might live with the story folded inside you for weeks, months, years even, before committing anything to the page.
 Every writer approaches their story in a different way.
 For every writer who designs their narrative arc in a spreadsheet, there is one who begins with only the gauzy end-point in mind.

 Think about what kind of writer you are.
 Is your approach helpful?
 How might intricate planning affect you in ten, fifty, a hundred pages time?
 What might three months’ of unplanned writing look like?

-The beginning of your story isn’t necessarily where you’ll start your project, either, as Anjali Joseph observes:
+The beginning of your story isn’t necessarily where you’ll start your project, either, as Anjali Joseph, winner of Desmond Elliott Prize 2011, observes: